 There are a wide variety of ways to volunteer on farms abroad, but WWOOFing is, perhaps, the most popular.
-WWOOF is an acronym for Worldwide Opportunities on Organic Farms; the grassroots organization has been going strong since 1971.
+WWOOF, an acronym for Worldwide Opportunities on Organic Farms, is a grassroots organization that has been pairing volunteers with host farms since 1971.

 Generally referred to as WWOOFers, the volunteers do roughly four to six hours of work up to six days per week, in exchange for room and board.
 Through this organization, you can apply to volunteer with hosts all around the world.
 Currently, WWOOFing is possible in over 60 countries.
 There are thousands of farms to choose from with an array of offerings, anything from working on a vineyard to weaving.

 The majority of options tend to involve manual labor, so don’t expect WWOOFing to be a relaxing month on a bucolic pasture.
 If you want to be a WWOOFer you have to commit to working hard and living in potentially basic conditions that you're not accustomed to.
 If you do follow through with this educational, character-building experience, you’ll likely leave with a new perspective on a culture and lifestyle that might otherwise feel totally foreign.

 WWOOFing can be a life changing experience, but it can also come with serious challenges so it's important to know exactly what you're getting yourself into.
 From my own experience WWOOFing in South America, I can tell you that communication is the most important tool in your belt when it comes to choosing a farm and getting the most out of your experience.
 This article should give you a better sense of what to expect and how to go about making sure your experience is positive and fulfilling.

 The Benefits of WWOOFing

 The benefits to living and working on an organic farm are truly amazing.
 As a WWOOFer you'll get to: